 The city of Las Vegas participates in the Nevada Public Employees' Retirement System (PERS) as an employer-paid agency.
 Employees are vested after five years of service.
 For details on PERS, go to www.nvpers.org.
 The city does not participate in the federal Social Security System, but does contribute to the federal Medicare program.

 The city pays 100 percent of the premiums for employee medical, dental and vision insurance.
 For dependents, the city supplements the cost of the insurance, with the employee providing the balance.
-The city self-funded medical coverage is currently provided by Coordinated Health/Care, a Consumer Driven Health Plan (CDHP); the Sierra 2000 Plan, a Preferred Provider Organization (PPO) is fully insured; or Health Plan of Nevada, a Health Maintenance Organization (HMO) is fully insured.
-The dental plan is self-funded and is administrated through Meritain utilizing the Preferred Dental Network.
-The Vision Plan is self-funded and is administered by VSP.
+City medical coverage is provided by; Health Plan of Nevada (HMO & POS); the Sierra Basic & Plus Plan, a Preferred Provider Organization (PPO) all plans are fully insured.
+MetLife is our dental plan carrier and vision is provided through VSP, all plans are fully insured.

 Basic life and accidental death and dismemberment insurance are provided by the city to the employee free of charge.
 Additional life insurance for the employee and his/her dependents is available from Standard.
 Payroll deduction is available.

 The city of Las Vegas provides long-term disability insurance at no charge to its employees.
 The plan pays 60% of monthly base salary up to a maximum of $11,000, after a waiting period of 90 days of disability.

 Employees may utilize two plans, administered by third parties, in which to set aside pre-tax funds for retirement on a voluntary basis.
-Federal law sets the contribution limit and, for 2012, it is $17,000 per year, ($22,500 for employees over 50 years of age), whichever is less.
+Federal law sets the annual contribution limit.

 The City of Las Vegas reimburses employees for job-related course tuition based on credit hour fees of the University of Nevada, Las Vegas (UNLV).
 A grade of "C" or better is required.